Alicia Vergel: Politics

 In 1986, Vergel campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

 During the late 1980s until the early 1990s, Vergel was barangay captain in Barangay Manresa, Quezon City.

 Personal life and death

 Vergel had a child, Tomas Aguilar, known as "Boy Vergel" who was killed in a notorious street fight in 1962.

 She then married Sampaguita Pictures' leading man César Ramirez.
 They had two children: Ace Vergel and Beverly Vergel, actress, acting teacher and currently director of the ABS-CBN Center for Communication Arts, Inc. Vergel and Ramirez separated; Vergel married another man and had another child, Mike.

-Vergel died of natural causes in 1992.
+Vergel died of natural causes on May 20, 1992, she was 64.

 Legacy

 She was posthumously inducted to the Eastwood City Walk of Fame Philippines in December 2006.